November 28, 2022

 Concerned about one’s role at home or in society

-Anxiety is a typical issue for patients who have been diagnosed with cancer.
-Cancer patients, may experience fear and anxiety during treatment and recovery.
-Finding a lump or other symptoms of cancer, learning about a cancer diagnosis or relapse can create anxiety and fear.
+Anxiety is a typical issue for those who have been diagnosed with cancer.
+They may experience fear and anxiety during treatment and recovery.
+Finding lumps or other symptoms of cancer and learning about a cancer diagnosis or relapse can create anxiety and fear.
 Treatment, doctor visits, and tests may also create anxiety.
 If these signs and symptoms occur nearly every day, and interfere with daily activities, they could be more serious in nature with underlying causes.
 Here are common symptoms of anxiety:

 Difficulty in focusing on a task